FilmBiopsy-Official/filmbiopsy-official.github.io/_posts/2019-12-25-odiyan-worldwide-gross.md

   - Mohanlal
   - Odiyan
 ---
-Odiyan was big budget movie directed by Shreekumar Menon.
-Movie was made on a whopping budget of 50 Crore.
-Movie had a wide release all across the word on December 14,2018.
+Odiyan was a big-budget movie directed by Shreekumar Menon.
+The movie was made on a whopping budget of 50 Crore.
+The movie had a wide release all across the world on December 14, 2018.

-Movie made Worldwide Gross of 35.96 Crores.
+The movie made a Worldwide Gross of 35.96 Crores.

 <table class="wp-block-table">
   <tr>